 There is a plethora of info in the public domain on the positive physical and mental health aspects of volunteering.
 However, as with most things in life, the proof of the pudding is in the eating.
-We needed to check this out for ourselves.
+So we needed to check this out for ourselves.
 We felt the need to do something within our community with like-minded others.

-We knew we’d never ‘have’ the time to do it and we chose to do it anyway.
+We knew we’d never ‘have’ the time to do it and yet we chose to do it anyway.

 We’re keen environmentalists and see ourselves as custodians of planet earth, understanding very well the social impact caring for the environment also has.
 They are in fact inseparable.